sthyagarajan/babytrak24/README.md

 BabyTrak24 App
 ======================

-The repository contains the code for babytrak24app, written leveraging Spring Boot and deployed AWS It is a custom application built to showcase the ability to monitor baby activity round the clock
+The repository contains the code for babytrak24app, written leveraging Spring Boot and deployed in AWS.
+It is a custom application built to showcase the ability to monitor and track baby activity round the clock.

 ## Table of content